Situationist International: Origins (1945–1955)

 The situationist movement had its origins as a left wing tendency within Lettrism, an artistic and literary movement led by the Romanian-born French poet and visual artist Isidore Isou, originating in 1940s Paris.
 The group was heavily influenced by the preceding avant-garde movements of Dadaism and Surrealism, seeking to apply critical theories based on these concepts to all areas of art and culture, most notably in poetry, film, painting and political theory.

-Among some of the concepts and artistic innovations developed by the Lettrists were the lettrie (a poem reflecting pure form yet devoid of all semantic content), new syntheses of writing and visual art identified as metagraphics and hypergraphics, as well as new creative techniques in filmmaking.
+Among some of the concepts and artistic innovations developed by the Lettrists were the lettrie (a poem reflecting pure form yet devoid of all semantic content), new syntheses of writing and visual art known as metagraphics and hypergraphics, as well as new creative techniques in filmmaking.
 Future situationist Guy Debord, who was at that time a significant figure in the Lettrist movement, helped develop these new film techniques, using them in his Lettrist film Howlings for Sade (1952) as well as later in his situationist film Society of the Spectacle (1972).
 By 1950, a much younger and more left-wing part of the Lettrist movement began to emerge.
 This group kept very active in perpetrating public outrages such as the Notre-Dame Affair, where at the Easter High Mass at Notre Dame de Paris, in front of ten thousand people and broadcast on national TV, their member and former Dominican Michel Mourre posed as a monk, "stood in front of the altar and read a pamphlet proclaiming that God was dead".
 André Breton prominently came out in support of the action in a letter that spawned a large debate in the newspaper Combat.